-New Zealand’s subantarctic islands consist of five isolated island groups scattered in a 700-km-wide semi-circle to the south and east of the South Island.
+New Zealand’s subantarctic islands consist of five isolated island groups scattered in a 700-kilometre-wide semi-circle to the south and east of the South Island.
 The five groups are:

 When New Zealand formally became a British colony in November 1840, its boundaries were set at latitude 34° 30' ‘north’ (an error – it should have been south) and 47° 10' south, and longitude 166° 5' to 179° east.
 None of the subantarctic islands were included.
 In April 1842 new letters patent designed to include the Chatham Islands moved the boundaries to 33° and 53° south, 162° east and 173° west – thus including all the islands.
-Ten years later in the Constitution Act, the southern boundary was changed again – to 50° south.
+Ten years later in the New Zealand Constitution Act, the southern boundary was changed again – to 50° south.
 This included the Snares, Bounty and Antipodes but not the Auckland and Campbell islands.
 Finally, when control of the Auckland Islands became an issue in 1861, it was decided to return them to New Zealand.
 By an imperial act of 18 June 1863 the southern boundary was restored to 53° south.

-A sixth island, Macquarie, further south and west, and ecologically similar, is part of Australia, although it is actually closer to New Zealand and New Zealand tried to acquire it in 1890.
+A sixth island, Macquarie, further south and west, and ecologically similar, is part of Australia, although it is actually closer to New Zealand, which tried to acquire it in 1890.
 The other five island groups have been part of New Zealand territory since 1863.
 Their links have always been closest with Southland.

 In the 2000s the subantarctic islands were uninhabited nature reserves.
 Yet for some 700 years there were spasmodic efforts by people to settle on the larger islands.
-Only one group (Māori from the Chatham Islands) succeeded in living there more than five years.
+Only one group (Māori from the Chatham Islands) succeeded in living there for more than five years.
 Instead the islands have returned to the natural world.

 Climate is the main reason for both the islands’ inhospitality to people and their rich natural environment.
 Lying in the roaring forties and furious fifties, remote from any land mass, they face a never-ending barrage of fronts coming in from the west.
 The climate is wet, cold, windy and very cloudy.